A lovely garden room in Chester with large paved area to front and side

 Let’s move on now and consider what the most important considerations are when assessing the most suitable type of garden room foundations for your project:

-Weight
+Building Weight

-If you were installing a lightweight shed or summerhouse, you may be able to use slabs bedded on sand and dabs of concrete.
-However, a well built garden room is a different prospect altogether.
 Even a moderately sized 4m x 3m building from Rubicon will weigh around 4 tons, and if the foundations are incorrectly built, your building will slowly sink into the ground.
 The total weight of the garden room is therefore a very important consideration.

 Type of Ground

-Is the ground heavy clay?
-Sandy?
-Full of stone?
-Water-logged?
-Different types of ground are an important consideration in identifying the type of foundation most suited to your garden room installation.
 For example, heavy clay soil can slump and heave as it goes through the seasonal drying and wetting process.
 Waterlogged ground may need deeper foundations.
 Therefore, your foundations need to be designed to cope with these, and other variations.

 Trees

-People don’t always realise that different types trees can seriously undermine the foundations of a garden room.
-Some, such as leylandii are deep rooted and very thirsty, so they severely dry out the ground nearby.
 Others such as Oak trees are relatively shallow rooted but extend laterally to a great distance.
-There may also be Tree Preservation Orders (TPOs) on certain types of tree and so we need to ensure that the design of your foundations does not cause the tree to die off
+There may also be Tree Preservation Orders (TPOs) on certain types of tree and so we need to ensure that the design of your foundations does not cause the tree to die off.

 Slopes

-If you’ve already got flat, level ground to mount your garden room foundations on then that’s a bonus, but most of the time the ground is either uneven or can slope quite severely one way or another.
 The type and design of the garden room foundations will need to take account of this.
 Excavating large amounts of soil is both an expensive and a very messy business involving mini-diggers ripping up your garden, so we prefer to use foundation design methods which avoid this problem wherever practical.

 What types of Garden Room Foundations are there?

-So having considered the most important questions and issues faced when building a garden room or any similar outbuilding, let’s now look at the types of garden room foundations and their pros and cons:
+So having considered the most important questions and issues faced when building a garden room or any similar outbuilding, let’s now look at the types of garden room foundations and their pros and cons.

 Plastic Grid Systems